mkrzewic/Arduino-heatbox-control/README.md

 The code runs on an Arduino pro mini, and should therefore run without problems on any atmega328p based arduino without changes.

-In case something does not compile: my forks of the RotaryEncoder and DallasTemperature libraries should be used...